Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Associative Memories

-A breakthrough in the capacity of Hopfield Networks was proposed by Krotov \& Hopfield over 30 years later~\cite{krotov2017dense}.
-Their new network, called the Dense Associative Memory (DAM), enabled the energy dynamics of the CHN to store a super-linear number of memories.
-The core idea was to use a rapidly growing non-linear activation functions $\vg_m(\cdot)$ on the memory neurons.
-For instance, choosing $\vg_m(\cdot)$ to be higher orders of (optionally rectified) polynomials allowed much greater memory storage capacity than the CHN.
-Extending this idea to exponential functions $\vg_m = \exp(\vx_m)$ can even lead to exponential storage capacity \cite{demircigil2017Model}.
-The intuition is that the ``spikier'' the activation function $\vg_m$ (i.e., the faster it grows in the region around $\vx_m$), the more memories the network can store and retrieve.
+A breakthrough in the capacity of HNs was proposed by Krotov \& Hopfield over 30 years later~\cite{krotov2017dense}.
+Their network, called the Dense Associative Memory (DAM), enabled the energy dynamics of the CHN to store a super-linear number of memories.
+The core idea was to use a rapidly growing non-linear activation function $\hat{\vm}$ on the memory neurons.
+For instance, choosing $\hat{\vm}$ to be higher orders of (optionally rectified) polynomials allowed much greater memory storage capacity than the CHN.
+The intuition is that the ``spikier'' the activation function $\hat{\vm}$, the narrower the energy basin around $\vm$, and the more memories the network can store and retrieve.
+Using exponential functions $\hat{m}_\mu = \exp(m_\mu)$ for $\mu \in \{1, \ldots, N_m \}$ even leads to exponential storage capacity \cite{demircigil2017Model}.
 Recall that a CHN could reliably store a maximum of $110$ MNIST images.
-Using the exponential DAM, one can increase the number of stored memories up to $N_m \sim \exp(784/2)$, assuming no correlations, \textit{and still reliably retrieve each individual memory}.
+Using the exponential DAM, one can increase the number of stored memories up to $N_m \sim \exp(784/2)$ (assuming no correlations) \textit{and still reliably retrieve each individual memory}.
 This marked difference has led to DAMs being branded as the ``Modern Hopfield Network'' (MHN)~\cite{ramsauer2022Hopfield} and opened the door for a new frontier in AMs \cite{krotov2023new}.